 And I often wondered if this ideal image was just wishful thinking or selfishness.
 Several years and one scenic road trip later, I finally got the answers.

 We’d made it to our Airbnb in San Diego in the late afternoon.
 Once we unpacked the car and settled into our room, we asked the host for dinner suggestions.

 The local restaurant she’d suggested had a really long line wrapped around the building.
 We were too tired and hungry to wait, so we ended up at Olive Garden.
 After dinner, I suggested we walk along the beach and maybe try to find the seals our host had mentioned.

 We were enchanted with the charming town as we coasted up and down the streets looking for a parking spot, eventually parking curbside on a quaint road with big, beautiful houses perched above us on the cliff’s edge.

-As we made our way down the sidewalk, we passed a group of girlfriends gathered around a blanket with a bottle of wine, babies in strollers, and a young couple lounging in the lush green grass, surrounded by rose petals and deeply engaged in conversation, maybe even newly engaged to be married.
+As we made our way down the sidewalk, we passed a group of girlfriends gathered around a blanket with a bottle of wine, and a young couple lounging in the lush green grass, surrounded by rose petals and deeply engaged in conversation.
+I wondered if we’d stumbled on a proposal.